pryre/robin/README.md

 #### Flashing

----
-**Note:** Some Naze32 models do not allow for flashing to be done via USB, and need to be connected to the UART1 port directly

----

-Before you can flash the the Naze32, you must first put it into bootloader mode.
-For the initial flash, you can short out the bootloader pins and power on the device.
+Read the notes above on flashing the

 The makefile assumes that the device is connected as `/dev/ttyUSB0` and will use a baud rate of `921600`.
 You may have to adjust these to suit your device.
-If the flash is not successful, try using a slower baud rate, such as `115200`.

 Once in bootloader mode run the following command:
 ```sh
 make flash
 ```

-Depending on your version of `stm32flash`, you may have to call the flash command multiple times before the flashing will actually start.
-Another common problem is that `stm32flash` sometimes misses the initializer message from the autopilot if plugged in via USB, or it gets confused by other data in the serial buffer.
-The best work around for this is to do the following:
-- Unplug and unpower the autopilot completely
-- Plug a USB-Serial adaptor into your computer
-- Connect the USB-Serial Tx/Rx to the autopilot
-- Power on the autopilot directly into bootloader mode

 After the initial flash, you can use the MAVLINK command `MAV_CMD_PREFLIGHT_REBOOT_SHUTDOWN` to put the device into bootloader mode through the software.
 Additionally, the following command will attempt to send this directly from the CLI (but requires `pymavlink` to be installed):
 ```sh
 make reflash